Actions We Take in Student Life

 To keep female students, we implement gender-sensitive and inclusive teaching, which refers equally to the interests and topics of the heterogeneous student group, especially of female and male students.
 In the first step, we survey the status quo of the technical methodology in select representative first-year courses.
 The result will form the foundation for a catalog of ideas to develop productive gender-sensitive teaching methods and contents.

-The module "Interdisciplinary Qualifications" of the informatics curricula shall help our students develop qualifications that play a significant role in everyday professional life and go beyond the typical technical knowledge and skills.
+The module "Transferable Skills" of the informatics curricula shall help our students develop qualifications that play a significant role in everyday professional life and go beyond the typical technical knowledge and skills.
 Since the 1990s, this catalog has included courses in the field of gender awareness.